 OsteoAMP.
 On October 3, 2014, we entered the surgical orthobiologics market with the asset acquisition of the OsteoAMP product line, intellectual property and commercial business from Advanced Biologics for a purchase price of approximately \$17.7 million in upfront cash (\$10.5 million of which was paid upon closing with the remainder paid in February 2015), plus contingent consideration.
+This transaction was accounted for using the acquisition method of accounting.
 The contingent consideration consists of (i) up to \$12.0 million for cash earn-out payments upon the achievement of certain net sales targets through December 31, 2019, (ii) a royalty on certain future net sales of OsteoAMP beginning January 1, 2019 and ending December 31, 2023, and (iii) the payment of above-market rate prices for tissue used for the OsteoAMP product pursuant to a supply agreement with Advanced Biologics ending in October 2018.
 Based on management assumptions for market rates and future contract revenues, the estimated fair value of the contingent cash consideration payable under the supply agreement is \$20.8 million as of December 31, 2015.
 We will recognize any subsequent changes in the fair value of the contingent consideration in our consolidated statements of operations in the period of the change.